Please telephone or email the school office by 8.50am if your child is going to be absent.

 This event has been enormously successful for many years and the children love every moment of it.
 During this week the normal school timetable is suspended and the children are provided with a wide range of exciting and valuable learning experiences and activities.
 You will receive further information nearer the event.

-Please ensure you check your child’s head regularly for headlice and do not send them to school until they have been treated.
+Please ensure you check your child’s head regularly for headlice.
+If headlice are discovered, please treat immediately then they can come into school.
 If we suspect your child has headlice we will let you know.
 Your local pharmacist should be able to provide you with good advice on effective treatments.

 We follow the guidance from Public Health England.
 Please follow this link for the most up to date information from them: